webit-de/typo3-imagewidthspecificationwizard/Documentation/Configuration/Index.rst

   »tt\_content«, it is just a wizard, attached to the field »imagewidth«

-- The configuration for the extension has to be inserted to your pages TSconfig (Edit the page properties of your rootpage, and look for the field »TSconfig«)
+- The configuration for the extension has to be inserted to your pages TSconfig (Edit the page properties of your root page, and look for the field »TSconfig«)

 .. toctree::